krshrimali/neovim/README.md

 - The leader key is `space`, and to open whichkey immediately, press: `Ctrl + Space`.
 - To open all the available keymaps, press: "Ctrl + Space" -> "f" -> "k" (you should also see the options you are selecting)

+## Changes from the fork

+I wanted to create this as a standalone repo instead of a fork so that people can create issues if they are stuck.
+However, it will be unfair on the main author (ChristianChiarulli), as I also make sure to merge with his up-stream repo, whenever I find something that is new to me.
+So this repository will be a fork until I'm very happy with what I have, and once it diverges from upstream.
+Please follow the commits [here](https://github.com/ChristianChiarulli/nvim/compare/master...krshrimali:nvim:master) to follow the changes I've made to the original fork.
+The biggest of those should be: adding [my own plugin: AutoRunner](https://github.com/krshrimali/nvim-autorunner) 💙 .
+It's in a beta release, but feel free to test it out.

 ## Try out this config

 Make sure to remove or move your current `nvim` directory